andrejkralj/meteor-appCacheSafariBug/README.md

 (https://raw.github.com/akralj/meteor-appCacheSafariBug/master/screenshots/safari_double_download_bug.png)

-In both cases the font and the image are in the cache twice.
+In both cases the font and the image are being downloaded twice.
 In chrome there are just seperated in the gui.
 So I suggest getting rid of the hashed versions of the files and just using the simple filenames.
-Apart from addition download it is a much cleaner manifest file, like this one:
+A example app.manifest looks like this:

     CACHE MANIFEST